 - Share your fundraiser to increase donations.
 Maximizing your reach is key to an effective fundraiser.
 Whether sharing on social media or teaming up with a local business, expanding your network will help you see more donations.

 - Reach your goal with the right email template.
 Email is one of the best ways to raise awareness about your fundraiser.
 Remove the challenge of asking for help with a compelling email template that inspires others to give to your cause.

 - To make sure crowdfunding is a good fit for your particular legal situation, take a look at our Terms & Conditions.

-Examples of people using GoFundMe for legal defense
+Examples of people using GoFundMe for legal defence

 Countless people have successfully used crowdfunding to relieve the burden of high legal fees.
-Read a few examples below of how people have used GoFundMe for legal defense.
+Read a few examples below of how people have used GoFundMe for legal defence.

 Kaylyn Dicksion raised almost three times the amount of her fundraising goal to help with her legal fees in a defamation suit.
 On GoFundMe there are no wait times to receive your funds, so Kaylyn was able to start paying her legal fees right away.